daveromsey/browsersync-helper/readme.md

 ## Installation

-1. Clone this repository inside the WordPress plugins directory or download and extract the zip.
+1. Clone this repository inside the WordPress plugins `/browsersync-helper` directory or download and extract the zip to the same location.

 2. Log in to the WP installation, navigate to <i>Plugins</i>, and activate Browsersync Helper.